csci5117s23/project-2-skins/README.md

 ### Home page after the user HAS selected an outfit.
 ![Choosing Fit ](images/siteScreenshots/withfit.png?raw=true)

-### To delete something from your outfit just click on the clothing card and it will show a message.
+### Before submitting your outfit, if you wanted to delete something from your outfit just click on the clothing card and it will give you a delete option.
 ![Choosing Fit ](images/siteScreenshots/deleteclothefromfit.png?raw=true)

 ### Page to add clothes to your wardrobe